List of Polish gminas

 Poland's administrative divisions, as of 1 January 2020, with voivodeship, county, gmina and towns in urban-rural gminas shown.

-Since 1999 Poland has had a three-tier administrative division.
+Since 1999, Poland has had a three-tier administrative division system.
 On the first level, Poland is divided into 16 voivodeships (województwa, województwo).
-These are sub-divided in 380 counties (powiaty, powiat), and these counties contain 2,477 municipalities, known as gminas.
+These are subdivided in 380 counties (powiaty, powiat), and these counties contain 2,479 municipalities, known as gminas.

 The municipalities are grouped into four categories: